symfony/symfony-docs/form/data_transfer_objects.rst

 When entities are used as data classes for a form, the data is injected into the entity and validated.
 When the validation fails, the invalid data is still left in the entity.
-This can lead to invalid data being saved in the database.
+This can lead to invalid data being saved in the database or unexpected exceptions.

 You will use the Maker bundle to highlight the differences between using DTOs and entities.